agilexrm-docs/docs/systemrequirements/AgileXRM-SystemrequiRements.md

 227.7202-3(a) (1995), DFARS 252.227-7013(c)(1)(ii) (Oct 1988), FAR 12.212(a)
 (1995), FAR 52.227-19, or FAR 52.227-14, as applicable.

-‘AgilePoint Inc.’ and all its products are trademarks of AgilePoint Inc..
+â€˜AgilePoint Inc.â€™ and all its products are trademarks of AgilePoint Inc..
 References to other companies and their products use trademarks owned by the respective companies and are for reference purposes only.